 WordPress is one of the most user-friendly content management system (CMS) available and is by far the most popular method of designing a website these days.
 Gone are the days of having to rely on a web designer to update your blog or your web pages – now you can simply log into WordPress and add content yourself.

 However, as with any content that a company produces, it’s essential that you communicate with your audience clearly and professionally.
-To ensure this, it is always prudent to employ a proofreader to check your pages, blog posts, case studies, testimonials, product descriptions – you name it.
+To ensure this, when you’ve paid a WordPress web designer to create a website for your business, it is always prudent to employ a proofreader to check your pages, blog posts, case studies, testimonials, product descriptions – you name it.

 Proofreading websites is not as straightforward as proofreading Word documents or PDFs.
 As the content is hosted on a website, you can’t interact with it on-screen using Track Changes like in Word or add comment bubbles like you can with Adobe PDF editing programs.
 One solution is to copy the content from each web page and paste it into Word.
 This does allow the proofreader to change the text directly using Track Changes, but it’s cumbersome for the proofreader, who will likely charge extra for the time taken to copy and paste everything, and it also creates work for the customer, who will obviously have to copy and paste the text back into WordPress or whichever CMS they use.